Senior School – Shree Hangdewa PATHIBHARA q. lEARNING english SCHOOL

 Everyone knows each other as friends who go to family weddings and also knows any problems others may have.
 The Managing Director or Principal are often the first people to be asked for help on any issue, although there is a strict hierarchy of community elders.

-When we first opened the school, as Founder, I asked each child in each class what they wanted to do when they grew up.
+When we first opened the school, the Q.Learning Nepal Trust CIO Founder asked each child in each class what they wanted to do when they grew up.

 You Can Get Involved Today